revpriest/unfix/README.md

     })();
 ```

-Tested in Firefox (well, Iceweasel) and only that,
+Tested in Firefox (well, Iceweasel) and Chrome.

-will test it in Chrome shortly.
-Can't test IE or
-Safari coz I don't have OS X or Windows.
+Can't test IE or Safari coz I don't have OS X or Windows.